metabase/metabase/docs/users-guide/05-visualizing-results.md

 ### Pivot tables

-Pivot tables allow you swap rows and columns, group data, and include aggregate data in your table.
+Pivot tables allow you swap rows and columns, group data, and include subtotals in your table.
 You can group one or more metrics by one or more dimensions.

 For a given query result, you can assign fields to one of three "buckets":